rpmuller/ePubs/WP1.md

 in a fit of abstraction.
 When Aristodemus arrives, Agathon, the host, says "what have you done with Socrates?"
-Aristodemus is astonished to find Socrates not with him; a slave is sent to look for him, and finds him in the portico of a neighbouring house.
+Aristodemus is astonished to find Socrates not with him; a slave is sent to look for him, and finds him in the portico of a neighboring house.
 "There he is fixed," says the slave on his return, "and when I call to him he will not stir."
 Those who know him well explain that "he has a way of stopping anywhere and losing himself without any reason."
 They leave him alone, and he enters when the feast is half over.

-Every one is agreed that Socrates was very uply; he had a snub nose and a considerable paunch; he was "uglier than all the Silenuses in the Satyric drama" (Xenophon, Symposium).
+Every one is agreed that Socrates was very ugly; he had a snub nose and a considerable paunch; he was "uglier than all the Silenuses in the Satyric drama" (Xenophon, Symposium).
 He was always dressed in shabby old clothes, and went barefoot everywhere.
 His indifference to